Selecting a language will automatically trigger the translation of the page content.

 Income Tax - Termination Benefits, Termination, Retirement

-Verified 08 June 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 17 April 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Did you receive a sum at the end of an employment contract?
 It is subject to income tax regardless of its origin (resignation, dismissal, retirement, etc.).
 However, an exemption is possible in certain cases.
+We'll tell you what you need to know.

-The following amounts collected at the end of an employment contract are always taxable:
+The following amounts collected at the end of an employment contract are always taxable :

 • Allowances of breach of employment contract (compensatory allowances for notice, paid leave, compensation for non-competition)